supreethr23/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 7. In the **Edit subnet** pane on the right, expand the **Services** drop-down, and select **Microsoft.Sql**.
 Select **Save**.

-## Provision an Azure SQL Database
+## Task 2 - Provision an Azure SQL Database

 1. From the Azure Portal, search for “SQL databases” in the search box at the top, then click **SQL databases** from the list of options.